 Forecasting Sales for Later-Stage Startups

-- Include data on product costs, sales expenses, and pricing or market fluctuations.
+• Incorporate data on production costs, sales expenses, and market fluctuations.

 Customer Relationship Management Software